 End Option

-«Customer Name» shall provide notice to BPA of any significant changes to such Planned NLSL or NLSL amounts as soon as practicable but no later than 60 days after the change.
-Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2, any amount of the Consumer Owned Resource that is expected to exceed the Planned NLSL or NLSL amounts.
+«Customer Name» shall provide notice to BPA of any significant changes to such Planned NLSL or NLSL amounts as soon as practicable but no later than 60 calendar days after the change.
+Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2, any amount of the Consumer-Owned Resource that is expected to exceed the Planned NLSL or NLSL amounts.
 Such re-designation shall apply for the remaining term of this Agreement.

 20.3.8.2 On-Site Renewable Resource/Cogeneration Exception